Sledgehammer woes: AA12 ATF Confiscation

 Sol Invictus Arms 12GA Sledgehammer Semi-Auto

-From the manufacturer: Firing from a closed bolt semi-auto configuration, this iconic Shotgun [sic] is finally going to be available for sale to the public.
+From the manufacturer: Firing from a closed bolt semi-automatic shotgun configuration, this iconic Shotgun [sic] is finally going to be available for sale to the public.
 Sol Invictus Arms plans to manufacture a Limited Edition Boje Cornils Signature Model as a tribute to the Engineer who worked tirelessly in the shadows to bring this mystical Shotgun to life.
 Fed from a 20 Round Drum magazine, the AA-12 uses a gas-operated long strong piston design to provide reliable and consistent functionality no matter the firing conditions.
 Whether for Self defense, Agency operations, or Target Shooting on the Range, the AA-12 will instill confidence that you have enough firepower to take care of the matter at hand.

 Cartridge: 12 Gauge 2.75”